colinbeales/AzurePipelinesHOL/AzurePipelinesLab4.md

 <img src="images/Lab4_1.png" width="624"/>

 2. On the graphical editor canvas hover the mouse just under the Dev stage and two buttons below will appear.
-One adds a new stage to the pipeline the other however will clone the one we are on, which in this lab is what we want to do in order to get a replica stage in QA as in Dev.
+One adds a new stage to the pipeline the other however will clone this one, which in this lab is what we want to do in order to get a replica stage in QA as in Dev.
 So click "Clone"

 <img src="images/Lab4_2.png" width="624"/>